 Like any waterfall in Bali, trekking is the only way through.
 But unlike most waterfalls in Bali.
 Track to Tibumana Waterfall is easy and short.
 A decent pathway makes it even easier to get down to the site.
 So focus that energy to enjoy the view along the way, because it’s wonderful and unforgettable.

 Flowers and shrubs decorate along the way down, a type of garden croton and Heliconia.
 Butterflies flying above them.
 Birds chirping among the trees, vines creep their branches.
 When passing a wooden bridge, there’s a small unnamed waterfall.
 The waterfall is short but it’s beautiful, an appetizer before the entrée.

 A Tranquil Waterfall

 Tibumana waterfall is a single flow of water during the dry season.
 In the monsoon season, two columns of water will cascade down from the canyon.
 Nature generously put a large rock just in front of the waterfall.
 Like it understands the tourists’ needs for pictures and selfies.

 Swimming is welcome on the creek under the waterfall.
 That and having an enormous shower under the waterfall.
 But tourists are prohibited to swim too far close to the cave for fear of landslides.
 The tranquility of this place is soothing for the tired soul.

 Simply relax and enjoy the hidden paradise at the small gazebo nearby, or sit on one of the rocks.

-It’s easy to get lost with one’s thought here for hours.
+It’s easy to get lost with one’s thoughts here for hours.
 Stack pebbles to do some rock balancing art at the river.
 Local children love to do this and visitors should try too.
 It’s meditative, to practice concentration and fun.

 A Small Warung Next To The Rice Paddies